hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

-### Mods used to work before BTD6 updated to version 25, now they don't

-If you have nkhook in your mods folder, remove it.
-The mods that used to require it no longer need it.

-Reinstall melonloader version 0.3.0 (enable alphas in the settings of the installer first) **(you need to do this even if you were already using that version before the game updated)**

-Update the mod helper and all of your mods by downloading their newest versions.

-A lot of old mods no longer work at all and have been abandoned by their creator.
-This is especially common for Nexus mods.
-Remove broken abandoned mods and search for alternatives.

 ### Assembly Generator exited with code -2

 Reinstall melonloader using the latest version (enable alphas in the installer's settings first)

+### The mods are in the Mods folder but they don't work

+- If you have nkhook in your mods folder, remove it.
+The mods that used to require it no longer need it.
+A few mods haven't been updated but those were mostly broken already.

+- Most of the mods on the Nexus no longer work and have been abandoned by their creator.
+Remove broken abandoned mods and search for up to date alternatives in the discord servers.

+- Make sure you put Gurren_core.dll and BloonsTD6_Mod_Helper.dll in the "Mods" folder and that they aren't disabled

+- Make sure there are no zip files in your Mods folder

+### The mod manager crashes or doesn't work

+You don't need the mod manager anyways

 ### Mods that used to work before no longer work after a btd6 update

-Update your mods by downloading their newest versions.
+Update your mods by downloading their newest versions, and update the mod helper if you haven't done so already.
 Some mods have been abandoned by their creator and no longer work.

 ### Could not resolve type with token [...]
 BloonsTD6_Mod_Helper